Animal Profile

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
 This pet is available only through ACC New Hope partners.
 To adopt or foster, please complete the pre-screener form below.
 Inquiries sent directly to ACC will not receive a response.
-Pre-Screener Form Nina is at risk due to behavioral reasons.
-She was recently in foster and returned to the care center due to her behavior.
-Nina became over aroused while on a walk and began jumping up, mouthing, and tugging on her handlers sleeve.
-This resulted in a wound on their arm that bled.
-During her stay in the care center Nina continues to have a low threshold for arousal.
-She has been seen becoming hyperaroused and not easily redirected.
-Meddically, Nina is currently healthy.
+Pre-Screener Form Nina is at risk due to behavior concerns.
+These concerns are from a previous reported bite.
+Nina has demonstrated consistently a low threshold for arousal while in care and in foster.
+Nina became aroused while on walk and started jumping and mouthing which ended with a wound on handler's arm.
+While she was previously in foster she was returned due to her behavior concerns.
+Nina allows handling, is social with her handlers, and very affectionate.
+Medically, Nina is apparently healthy.
+Nina came into the center as a stray but has spent time in foster during her previous stay.
+She is noted to have a bite history in the foster home and has shown a history of arousal while on a walk and began jumping up, mouthing, and tugging on her handlers sleeve.
+A period of decompression is recommended to allow Nina to acclimate comfortably to her new environment; force-free, reward based training only is advised when introducing Nina to new and unfamiliar situations.
+Consultation with a professional trainer/behaviorist is highly recommended for guidance to safely manage/modify any behavior Nina presents with outside of the care centers.
 My foster writes: Nina is a 4-year-old, 64-lb sweetheart who strikes the perfect balance between playful and cozy.
 She enjoys her walks and will happily trot along, but her true passion is curling up on the couch for a good nap or snuggle session.
 She's also a big fan of people-watching-give her a balcony or a window and she'll happily hang out, watching the world go by like it's her favorite show.
 She's been known to fall asleep flat on her back with her paws in the air and snore like she owns the place!
 On walks, Nina lies down when she sees other dogs because she really wants to say hello.
 She's non-reactive and has shown nothing but friendliness so far, though her foster home hasn't officially tested her with other pets.
 She's also learned to communicate when she needs to go out and is making great progress with potty training as she adjusts to home life.
 Nina isn't a fan of the crate-but she doesn't need one!
 She's quiet, gentle, and non-destructive when left to relax freely.
 One of her sweetest quirks is "corncobbing" and gently sucking on her blanket or stuffed animal to self-soothe-she never destroys them, just cuddles and comforts herself.
 She's a smart girl who already knows sit, stay, come, off, and leave it.
 Nina would thrive in a home that gives her affection (but gives her space until she's ready for it!), daily walks, a comfy spot to snooze, and a good window or balcony to supervise her neighborhood.
 If you're looking for a loving, goofy, low-maintenance companion with a heart of gold, Nina might just be your perfect match.
 Nina is a bright and determined pup enrolled in our Shelter Scholars program, where she's working on managing on-leash reactivity and developing more calm, confident walking habits.
 Through positive reinforcement training, focused leash work, and enrichment activities, Nina is learning how to stay connected with her handlers.

 My medical notes are...